awslabs/barometer/README.md

 2. Add tag to the secret for AWS Barometer to have permissions to use it Tag name = `ManagedBy`, Tag Value = `BenchmarkingStack`
-3. Allow network connection from `QueryRunnerSG` (Available as Output of BenchmarkingStack) to your database security group
-4. Upload your benchmarking queries to the `DataBucket` (Bucket created by BenchmarkingStack, available as Output) in new folder.
+3. Upload your benchmarking queries to the `DataBucket` (Bucket created by BenchmarkingStack, available as Output) in new folder with any name (for example: `my-benchmarking-queries`).
+Note: the queries can have any name and will be executed in sorted order of their names.

 ```
 s3://benchmarkingstack-databucket-random-id